If you’re a coffee lover who also appreciates a good dessert, you’ve got to try an Irish cream breve!

 Make the Irish cream

-Pour that Irish cream syrup right into your steamed half-and-half and froth it while it’s still very hot.
+Pour that Irish cream syrup right into your steamed milk and froth it while it’s still very hot.

 If you don’t have a handheld frother, pour the hot milk into a French press coffee maker and plunge up and down vigorously until foam forms.